 So, why should you learn about them?
-Turns out, flavonoids are found across the different plant species, including cannabis, in the flora kingdom.
-They are thus, consumed by humans through dietary intake.
+Turns out that flavonoids are found across the different plant species, including cannabis, in the flora kingdom.
+They are consumed by humans through dietary intake.
 Let’s learn a bit about cannabis flavonoids, their benefits, and specifically focus on the flavonoid luteolin.

 What are Cannabis Flavonoids?